-At the same time, the CoP decided to delegate the authority to the Standing Committee and the Secretariat, in consultation with the Animals and Plants Committees and IATA to regularly review, revise and approve amendments to the CITES guidelines for the non-air transport of live animals and plants
+At the same time, the CoP decided to delegate the authority to the Standing Committee and the Secretariat, in consultation with the Animals and Plants Committees and IATA to regularly review, revise and approve amendments to the CITES Guidelines for the non-air transport of live animals and plants.

 The present document has been revised and amended as a result of collaborative efforts by the Ad Hoc Task Force on CITES-related matters established at the 44th IATA meeting of the Live Animals and Perishable Board (LAPB) in 2020.
 It contains the revision of the CITES Guidelines that incorporates relevant amendments to the IATA LAR adopted since 2013.
+The document was approved by the Standing Committee at its 74th meeting (Lyon, France, March 2022).

-It is a two\part document.
+It is a two-part document.
 The first part covers "General Conditions" for the transport of live animals.
 The second part deals with the "Technical Specifications" that deviate from the IATA LAR in respect to the non-air-transport of certain taxa and only apply to the species listed therein.

 Like the IATA LAR, non-air transport methods are continually evolving, and this supplement may continue to be amended over time as innovations in live wild animal transport are made.
-CITES will collaborate with the IATA Live Animals and Perishables Board to determine whether and how this supplement may be included in future IATA editions of the LAR and then made available to Parties.

-This supplement was developed to indicate where complements the IATA LAR where it is not entirely sufficient for the non-air transport of for certain CITES-listed species.
-Therefore, the deviations only apply to the non-air transport provided in the supplement include specific instructions for added security and safety applicable to non-air transport of the identified taxa.
+This supplement complements the IATA LAR where it is not entirely sufficient for the non-air transport of certain CITES-listed species.
+Therefore, the deviations provided in the supplement include specific instructions for added security and safety applicable to non-air transport of the identified taxa.
 All wildlife, including the identified taxa herein, may be transported by air, road, rail or ship according to the methods listed in the most current edition of the IATA LAR.